jonstewart/Sifter/doc/DEVELOPERS.md

  * Document-level Features (c.f.
 Result.java, `Result.docRankFactors()`)
      * For both allocated and unallocated files:

-         * High Priority File Type: 1 if the extension (determined by the Sceadan model for unallocated docs) is in the high priority list, else 0
+         * High Priority File Type: 1 if the extension (determined by the Sceadan model for unallocated docs) is in the high priority list, else 0.
+The file types are defined in [DocMaker](../src/edu/utsa/sifter/DocMaker.java).
          * Medium Priority File Type: 1 if the extension is in the medium priority list, else 0
          * Low Priority File Type: 1 if the extension is in the low priority list, else 0
          * Cosine Similarity between the query and the document: the sum of the term frequencies in the document for terms contained in the query divided by the sum of the square roots of the sum of the squared frequencies of all terms in the document and the number of terms in the query.